020 7412 8882

 Accessing Your Information

-Patients and team members can have access to view their records free of charge.
-Copies of patient or team member records are provided following a written request to the Practice Manager: Ms Anjelica Wright, 17 Harley Street, London, W1G 9QH (or by email to admin@podogo.com).
+Patients and team members can have access to view the original of their records free of charge.
+Copies of patient or team member records are provided following a written request to the Practice Manager: Mrs Anjelica Wright, 17 Harley Street, London, W1G 9QH (or by email to admin@londonfootandanklesurgery.co.uk).
 The requested copies will be provided within 1 month on receipt of request.

-When the request for information is about the personal data of a child, Podogo will consider if the child is mature enough to understand their rights.
-If they do, then Podogo will consider responding directly to the child rather than the parent.
+Children's Information: When the request for information is about the personal data of a child, Podogo Ltd will consider if the child is mature enough to understand their rights.
+If they do, then Podogo Ltd will consider responding directly to the child rather than the parent.
 If it is decided that the child is not mature enough to understand their rights, and there is some doubt about parental responsibility, proof of identity and evidence of parental responsibility will be requested.
-A summary policy aimed at young people aged 13 – 18 is available: Summary Privacy Policy
+A summary of this privacy policy aimed at 13–18 year olds is available: Summary Privacy Policy.

-When Podogo receives a third-party request for information for a patient who lacks the mental capacity to manage their affairs Podogo will ask to see evidence of a Lasting Power of Attorney or the evidence of appointment by:
+Lacking Mental Capacity: When Podogo Ltd receives a third-party request for information for a patient who lacks the mental capacity to manage their affairs Podogo Ltd will ask to see evidence of a Lasting Power of Attorney or the evidence of appointment by:

 • The High Court (Office of Care and Protection) in Northern Ireland